masnormen/mais/README.md

 # mais
 An API to authenticate SIAM UB accocunt.
-Only returns user profile data once, not session-based.
+This API only authenticate once and then returns the data, not session-based.

 ## URL:
 `/index.php`